Capture One vs Lightroom: what are the main differences or they are mystical and these RAW photo editing softwares are the same?

 I downloaded 150 photos.
 Lightroom coped with this in about 4 minutes.
 I also selected the extra photos by rating.

 I didn’t used the smart photo sorting.
 The preview of the photos was downloaded quickly and I did not have to wait long.

 Capture One coped with it faster, but about 5 photos were without preview, even when reloaded.
 The speed is good, but the quality of the photos in the Capture One previews was excellent, while in the Lightroom the sharpness was greatly reduced, which created additional problems.

 Lightroom CC became much faster than the classic version, it took a couple of seconds.
 The formats to save are just enough.

 When exporting photos from C1, the export setting occurs in a tab that seems small, but it's not a big problem.
 A much bigger fault is when you export, a window appears and does not allow you continue photo editing while the needed files are saved.

+In Lightroom, the export occurs in the background and does not interfere.
 This is a small problem when you have one or two photos, but if you have 100-200 photos, it will take you enough time to wait.

 It's not fair to compare the program which I have been using for several days (Capture 1), and several years (Lightroom).
 I tried to be objective and compare the convenience of image editing from a newcomer’s side.